- Labs Home

 Lab Printing Information

-Full-time undergraduate students will receive a partial allocation of $50 on August 11.
-All undergraduate students who are still in full-time status will receive additional $25 on October 3 to bring the total allocation to $75 for the academic year.
+Full-time undergraduate students will receive a partial allocation of $50 on August 10.
+All undergraduate students who are still in full-time status will receive additional $25 on or after October 1 to bring the total allocation to $75 for the academic year.

 Lab Printing - Frequently Asked Questions